DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Proof of Proposition

 We estimate $\mathcal{I}$ starting with the total flux in or out of each voxel,

-With $s^{(0)}$ uniformly bounded, we sum the intensities over all voxels and get that the intensity $\mathcal{I}$ -- which excludes surface tension effects -- is $\mathcal{O} (\Ncells\Nvox^{-1})$, understanding that $\lvert \Omega_i \rvert \propto \Nvox^{-1}$, i.e., that the volume is bounded.
+With $s^{(0)}$ uniformly bounded, we sum the intensities over all voxels and get that the intensity $\mathcal{I}$ -- which excludes surface tension effects -- is $\Ordo (\Ncells\Nvox^{-1})$, understanding that $\lvert \Omega_i \rvert \propto \Nvox^{-1}$, i.e., that the volume is bounded.
 A similar analysis can be performed on more complicated migration potentials involving diffusive quantities defined by \eqref{eq:laplace_quantities}.

 Surface tension, on the other hand, induces at most a pressure gradient proportional to the smallest possible curvature (half a cell radius) at each boundary node and towards each neighboring node containing the same cell type: the added intensity is proportional to $h^{-1} \propto \Nvox^{1/d}$, where $d$ is the number of spatial dimensions.
-Since the total number of boundary nodes is bounded by $\Ncells$, we get that the surface tension -- clearly a worst case estimate -- contributes to the complexity by $\mathcal{O}\left(\Ncells\sigma_{\max} \Nvox^{1/d}\right)$, where $\sigma_{\max} \equiv \max_{kl}\sigma_{kl}$.
+Since the total number of boundary nodes is bounded by $\Ncells$ -- clearly a worst case estimate -- we get that the surface tension contributes to the complexity by $\Ordo\left(\sigma_{\max} \Nvox^{1/d}\Ncells\right)$, where $\sigma_{\max} \equiv \max_{kl}\sigma_{kl}$.

 Finally, each external event also entails independent calculations of the internal event dynamics, with mean intensity $1/d\tau \le \mathcal{V}$ per cell.
-Thus, with the expected number of such events during the full interval being $T/d\tau$, the expected complexity for the internal events becomes $T/d\tau \times\mathcal{O}(\Ncells) = \mathcal{O} (T \mathcal{V} \Ncells)$.
+Thus, with the expected number of such events during the full interval being $T/d\tau$, the expected complexity for the internal events becomes $T/d\tau \times\Ordo(\Ncells) = \Ordo (T \mathcal{V} \Ncells)$.
 Since the internal and external events are independently executed, we sum their respective expected complexity to get the full solver complexity bound \eqref{eq:solver_complexity}.